decentral1se/tasty-discover/docs/configuration.rst

 -----------------------

 If you would like to ignore some specific modules pass the module name to tasty-discover using the `--ignore-module` flag.
+Multiple modules can be ignored by passing this flag more than once.

 ::